 These podcasts were available for free via iTunes (and later Youtube) and are a series of interviews, hosted by Queenonline webmaster Nick Weymouth.

-Podcasts 19 to 21 feature excerpts of 'Dead On Time' and 'Back Chat' at the start, and 'Good Company' at the end.
+Podcasts 17 onwards feature excerpts of 'Dead On Time' and 'Back Chat' at the start, and 'Good Company' at the end.

-Podcasts 10 and 11, two parts of a Greg Brooks interview, were removed from iTunes in 2015, and were not available via Youtube, for unknown reasons.
+Two Greg Brooks interviews, issued between podcasts 9 and 10, were removed from iTunes in 2015, and were not available via Youtube, for unknown reasons.

 01. Roger Taylor Interview (part 1) (28 April 2014) (25:30)